 European Commission news

-Please consult this link for press releases from DG Santé on the following topics:
+Please consult this link for press releases from DG Santé (the European Commission department responsible for EU policy on food safety and health) on the following topics:

 - 12 October – European day of Organ Donation and Transplantation – Number of transplants in the EU continues to rise

 - 18 October – Public consultation on legislation on medicines for children and rare diseases launched.

 - 25 October – Fighting anti-microbial resistance in the EU: EU-AMR One-Health Network discussed the recently adopted European Parliament report on AMR, as well as the outcome of the last survey conducted by WHO, FAO and OIE in the context of the monitoring of the Global Action Plan on AMR.

 - 8 November – the meeting of the Steering Group on Health Promotion, Disease Prevention and Management of Non-Communicable Diseases – a group which covers Patient Safety topics – decided that mental health would be the priority area for best practices and screening of implementable research results in 2019.

 - 21 November – the fourth Conference on European Reference Networks (ERNs) presented the main clinical and organisational outcomes of the networks and identified challenges and margins for future improvements.

 The WHO Regional Office for Europe published its tri-annual European Health Report 2018.
 Please consult the link to read the foreword, highlights and full report.